Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Introduction

-Therefore, we suggest a method to create an \ac{er} model repository and to reuse the maintained models for similar \ac{er} problems.
-In this paper, we make the following contributions: \begin{itemize} \item We propose a novel method to build an \ac{er} model repository of classification models for \ac{er} problems.
-Our method analyzes the similarity feature space to determine the most appropriate model for an unsolved novel \ac{er} problem. \item Our proposed method efficiently initializes the repository with models that require only a little labeling effort.
+Therefore, we suggest a method to create an \ac{er} model repository and to reuse the maintained models for similar future \ac{er} problems.
+The reuse of models is highly relevant where new data sources must be integrated in target data sources such as data warehouses or for ad hoc analysis with data from data lakehouses. } In this paper, we make the following contributions: \begin{itemize} \item We propose a novel method to build an \ac{er} model repository of classification models for \ac{er} problems.
+Our method analyzes the similarity feature space to determine the most appropriate model for an unsolved novel \ac{er} problem. {Unlike existing \ac{er} methods, our method distinguishes between \ac{er} tasks with different similarity feature spaces and selects the appropriate models for the various \ac{er} tasks.} \item Our proposed method efficiently initializes the repository with models that require only little labeling effort.
 To do so, we build an \ac{er} problem graph and cluster \ac{er} tasks according to their similar feature spaces.
-For each cluster, we build a classification model using the most relevant similarity feature vectors as training data. \item We evaluate our method using three multi-source \ac{er} datasets with up to 23 sources and compare it with state-of-the-art \ac{al} methods for multi-source \ac{er}, a transfer learning method, and pre-trained language model-based \ac{er} methods, considering the effectiveness and efficiency of all these methods. \end{itemize}
+For each cluster, we build a classification model using the most relevant similarity feature vectors as training data. {The resulting clusters and models can be stored in a backend system and used for future \ac{er} tasks.} \item We evaluate our method using three multi-source \ac{er} datasets with up to 23 sources and compare it with state-of-the-art \ac{al} methods for multi-source \ac{er}, a transfer learning method, and pre-trained language model-based \ac{er} methods, considering the effectiveness and efficiency of all these methods. \end{itemize}

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:Prelim} we formalize our problem, and in Section~\ref{sec:rel} we review related work on label-efficient and state-of-the-art ER methods.
+In Section~\ref{sec:Prelim} we formalize the problem we aim to solve, and in Section~\ref{sec:rel} we review related work on label-efficient and state-of-the-art ER methods.
 In Section~\ref{sec:reuseML} we then describe our method in detail, which we evaluate in Section~\ref{sec:eval} and compare it with several state-of-the-art approaches.
 In Section~\ref{sec:discuss}, we discuss our results and provide recommendations.
-We conclude in Section~\ref{sec:concl} with future directions.
+We conclude in Section~\ref{sec:concl} with future research directions.